For all of Biden's successes or failures, it's really about 'COVID, stupid'

 Those have all contributed to the sagging views of Biden.
 But without Americans feeling like they're seeing a light at the end of the pandemic tunnel, it's very difficult to see Biden's political standing turning around very much.

-No matter all the other problems and mistakes, successes or failures detailed and worked over in his exhaustive press conference, as goes COVID, likely so goes the Biden presidency.
+No matter all the other problems and mistakes, successes and failures that were detailed and worked over in his exhaustive press conference, as goes COVID -19, likely so goes the Biden presidency.

-James Carville, when he was a strategist to former President Bill Clinton, coined the phrase a quarter century ago that's now become cliché in politics: "It's the economy, stupid."
+James Carville, when he was a strategist to Bill Clinton's 1992 campaign, coined the phrase a quarter century ago that's now become cliché in politics: "It's the economy, stupid."

 But Carville says that might need be updated — for now, it's COVID, stupid.